SarinSwift/MOB2.1/README.md

 -Probably not worth the effort neyond a certain point
 However, the critical code must be covered at almost 100%

+## Unit Testing (Core data)
+Things we should use to make testing easy:
+  Using a fake (NSInMemoryStoreType: in memory store type)
+  Using stubs to create items (call in setup method so the testing starts off with data saved)
+  Using a background object

+Create tests based on the following methodology:
+  GIVEN: the data
+  WHEN: removed / added / updated
+  ASSERT: the data saved is correct

 ## UI Testing
 Recording interactions within the apps UI objects with queries, synthesizing events, then sending them to those objects.